nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 4. List removed archives associated with the database by using `nuocmd show archives --db-name demo --removed`.
 5. Remove all archives associated with the database by using `nuocmd delete archive --archive-id <id> --purge`.

-The high-level steps to configure automatic archive import to bootstrap a new database are the following:
+The high-level steps to configure the automatic archive import operation to bootstrap a new database are the following:

 1. Prepare the import source and upload it to a remote location available to NuoDB Storage Manager pods.
 2. Set `database.autoImport` variables during NuoDB database chart installation.